linebender/druid/README.md

 }

 fn ui_builder() -> impl Widget<u32> {
-    // The label text will be computed based dynamically based on the current locale and count let text =
+    // The label text will be computed dynamically based on the current locale and count let text =
         LocalizedString::new("hello-counter").with_arg("count", |data: &u32, _env| (*data).into());
     let label = Label::new(text);